Forest-Economics-Goettingen/optimLanduse/README.md

 -   *coefConstraing*: A data frame with the respective constraints for the inner solution solved by *lpsolveAPI()*.
 -   *distances*: The distance of each scenario to its own theoretically best-achievable contribution (reference).
-See equation 3 in Husmann et al. (n.d.).
+See Equation 3 in Husmann et al. (n.d.).

 This is followed by a summary of the results of the optimization:

--   *β*: The maximum distance of the worst performing scenario (equation 1 in Husmann et al. (n.d.)).
+-   *β*: The maximum distance of the worst performing scenario (Equation 1 in Husmann et al. (n.d.)).
 -   *landUse*: The resulting land-cover composition in the optimum.